seamapi/docs/docs/device-guides/wyze-locks.md

 Seam does not integrate with the [Wyze Lock Bolt](https://www.wyze.com/products/wyze-lock-bolt).
 {% endhint %}

+For detailed information about the Wyze devices that Seam supports, see our [Wyze Supported Devices page](https://www.seam.co/manufacturers/wyze).

 We support the following features:

 * [Triggering web lock and unlock actions](../products/smart-locks/lock-and-unlock.md)